 The draft 50-Year Vision for Sydney’s Open Space and Parklands imagines the future of Greater Sydney’s numerous and diverse outdoor spaces and parklands.

-The NSW Minister for Planning and Public Spaces has announced the 50-Year Vision for Sydney’s Open Space and Parklands.
-The draft Vision will kickstart a community wide conversation about how our open and public spaces can grow with us.
+The NSW Minister for Planning and Public Spaces announced the draft 50-Year Vision for Sydney’s Open Space and Parklands in July 2020.
+The draft vision kickstarted a community wide conversation about how our open and public spaces grow with us.